View Shirley DeLong's Obituary on RepublicanHerald.com and share memories

 Shirley worked as a clerk for Miller's 5&10, Hamburg, for 21 years.
 She also worked as an aide and night supervisor for the Hamburg Center for 22 years, retiring in 1996.

-In Shirley's younger days, she was very active in the former Salem EC Church in Hamburg, and is now a member of St. John's Lutheran Church in Auburn.
+In Shirley's younger days, she was very active in the former Salem EC Church in Hamburg, and was a member of St. John's Lutheran Church in Auburn.
 She was a former Sunday school teacher and church organist.
 Shirley also taught Good News Club through Child Evangelism throughout Berks County.

 She was a 1952 graduate of Hamburg High School and also attended the Philadelphia Bible school.
 Shirley enjoyed bowling, knitting, crocheting and reading.
 She loved her animals of all kinds, but dogs were her favorite.